-Preface xv
+Preface xxiii

-1 Introduction 1
+1 INTRODUCTION 1

 What Is International Economics About?
-The Gains from Trade The Pattern of Trade How Much Trade?
-Balance of Payments Exchange Rate Determination International Policy Coordination The International Capital Market International Economics: Trade and Money
+3

+The Gains from Trade

+The Pattern of Trade 5

+How Much Trade?
+5

+Balance of Payments 6

+Exchange Rate Determination

+International Policy Coordination

+The International Capital Market

+International Economics: Trade and Money 8

 PART 1 International Trade Theory 10

 2 WORLD TRADE: AN OVERVIEW 10

 Who Trades with Whom?
+10

-Size Matters: The Gravity Model Using the Gravity Model: Looking for Anomalies Impediments to Trade: Distance, Barriers, and Borders The Changing Pattern of World Trade Has the World Gotten Smaller?
+Size Matters: The Gravity Model

+Using the Gravity Model: Looking for Anomalies 13

+Impediments to Trade: Distance, Barriers, and Borders 14

+The Changing Pattern of World Trade

+Has the World Gotten Smaller?

 What Do We Trade?

-Service Offshoring.
+Service Offshoring

 Do Old Rules Still Apply?

-Summary
+Summary 22

-3 LABOR PRODUCTIVITY AND COMPARATIVE ADVANTAGE: THE RICARDIAN MODEL 24
+3 LABOR PRODUCTIVITY AND COMPARATIVE ADVANTAGE:

-The Concept of Comparative Advantage A One-Factor Economy Relative Prices and Supply Trade in a One-Factor World Determining the Relative Price after Trade BOX: Comparative Advantage in Practice: The Case of Babe Ruth The Gains from Trade A Note on Relative Wages BOX: The Losses from Nontrade Misconceptions about Comparative Advantage Productivity and Competitiveness BOX: Do Wages Reflect Productivity?
-The Pauper Labor Argument Exploitation
+The Ricardian Model 24

+The Concept of Comparative Advantage 25

+A One-Factor Economy

+Relative Prices and Supply

+Trade in a One-Factor World 29

+Determining the Relative Price after Trade 30

+BOX: Comparative Advantage in Practice: The Case of Babe Ruth 33

+The Gains from Trade 34

+A Note on Relative Wages

+BOX: The Losses from Nontrade

+Misconceptions about Comparative Advantage

+Productivity and Competitiveness

+BOX: Do Wages Reflect Productivity?

+The Pauper Labor Argument

+Exploitation

-Comparative Advantage with Many Goods 4.0
+Comparative Advantage with Many Goods

+Setting Up the Model 40